 A good etiquette rule of thumb is only build a fire if you’re going to be out there to tend it properly.

 If you arrive or depart during quiet hours (usually 10:00pm-8:00am), try to do it quickly and quietly.
-Curtail setting up until the morning after or packing up the night before.
+Your neighbors would be happy if you would curtail setting up until the morning after or packing up the night before.
 Again, allowing your diesel engines running for more that a few minutes will surely score no points with your neighbors and handshakes will be nil.

 Oh, and Campgrounds, RV Parks and Resorts have arrival and departure times for a reason.
 Don’t make incoming RVers or Campers wait for their site because of your poor planning.
 Likewise, do not arrive unannounced before check-in time unless you’ve made prior arrangements with the RV Park or Campground staff.
 The staff and volunteers need time to clean and patrol the site before the next guest arrives.

-Some say “it’s my site, I’ll do whatever I want with it” but seriously, this is a safety issue.
-Stow and secure your gear; especially if you leave for the day or before turning in for the night.
+Some say “it’s my site, I’ll do whatever I want with it”.
+Well yeah, we get that but seriously, this is a safety issue.
+Stow and secure your outdoor gear; especially if you leave for the day or before turning in for the night.
 Storms can pop up leaving your gear a wind storm’s craving.

-Canopies, and camp chairs become projectiles that can damage RV’s or hurt fellow RVers.
+Canopies, and camp chairs become projectiles that can damage RV’s or injure fellow RVers.
 Same bar different note, no one wants to live next to the site that looks like a Walmart toy aisle at Christmas.
-Keep your site picked up and tidy…or try to.
+Keep your site picked up or try to.